 Step : 4 – Now repeat the step 2 again

-i.e To get second term of quotient by dividing the first term of get remainder in previous step (i.e 3x ) with first term of divisor (i.e x)
+i.e To get the second term of the quotient by dividing the first term of get remainder in the previous step (i.e 3x ) with the first term of the divisor (i.e x)

-Step:5 – Then second term of quotient 3 multiplying the divisor g(x) and that term subtract from remainder got in step 3
+Step:5 – Then the second term of quotient 3 is multiplied by the divisor g(x) and that term is subtracted from the remainder in step 3

 3(x +4) = 3x + 12